 In 1956, an Olympic year, the world was beset with Cold War anxieties.
 Tensions between East and West had been heightened less than a month before the Games when the USSR invaded Hungary to crush an uprising.
-Then Israeli, French and British armies invaded and occupied the Suez Canal.
+Then Israeli, French and British armies invaded and occupied Egypt’s Sinai and Suez Canal Zone.
 Would the Melbourne Olympic Games be remembered as the “friendly” Games, a sea of tranquillity in a stormy world, or would they become a victim of the Cold War?
 Would our moment in the sun be blown away by revolutions and wars raging over 15,000 kilometres away?

-Reporting on the Olympic Games for the New Yorker, John Lardner suggested that Melbourne had found the antidote for the tensions that plagued the rest of the world.
+Reporting on the Olympic Games for The New Yorker Magazine, sports writer John Lardner suggested that Melbourne had found the antidote for the tensions that plagued the rest of the world.
 “Australia is enjoying almost a world monopoly on peace, harmony, civility, understanding, and other such symptoms of civilization and good breeding, while Europe is behaving like someone you would think twice about introducing to your sister.”